astramieri/oci-generative-ai/docs/rag.md

 1. **RAG Sequence Model**

     For each input query (like a chapter topic), the model retrieves a set of relevant documents or information.
-It then considers all these documents together to generate a single cohesive response (the entire chapter) that reflects the combined information.
+It then considers all these documents together to generate **a single cohesive response** (the entire chapter) that reflects the combined information.

     *Imagine you are writing a chapter about the French Revolution.
 You gather several books and articles on the topic, you read them all, and then write the entire chapter.*

 2. **RAG Token Model**

-     For each part of the response (like each sentence or even each word), the model retrieves relevant documents.The response is constructed incrementally with each part reflecting the information from the documents retrieved for that specific part.
+     For each part of the response (like each sentence or even each word), the model retrieves relevant documents.
+The **response is constructed incrementally** with each part reflecting the information from the documents retrieved for that specific part.

      *Imagine you are writing an article about a complex topic, such as climate change.
 For each point you make or each sentence you write, you look up specific articles or data to ensure that part of your story is accurate and relevant.*